OctopusDeploy/docs/src/pages/docs/platform-engineering/secret-variables.md

 * They are made available when deploying downstream projects
 * They do no leak into any regular deployment environments

-This documentation assumes this environment is called `Sycn`.
-The `Sync` environment must not appear in the lifecycle of regular deployments, which ensure any variables scoped to the `Sync` environment do not leak into regular deployments.
+This documentation assumes this environment is called `Sync`.
+The `Sync` environment must not appear in the lifecycle of regular deployments, which ensures any variables scoped to the `Sync` environment do not leak into regular deployments.

 Octoterra excludes the `Sync` environment from the scopes of exported projects.
 This ensures the downstream projects do not rely on the `Sync` environment.